osmarleandro/bulldog/README.md

 Bulldog is a Java library providing Java (IoT) Developers with GPIO and low-level IO capabilities of embedded linux platforms (RaspberryPi, CubieBoard, BeagleBoneBlack).

-Our version of Bulldog library is supposed to be part of Silverspoon IoT Platform: http://silverspoon.io (currently under development) thus it had to be mavenized.
-For information regarding the former version of Bulldog library see its website: http://www.libbulldog.org.
+Bulldog library is a part of the Silverspoon IoT Platform: http://silverspoon.io.

 Bulldog currently supports the following features: